kapouer/matchdom/README.md

 - path: converts parameter to a path array
 - date: try new Date(val), return null if not a date, accepts 'now'
 - array: wrap non-array-like values into an array
-- json: parse json string
+- obj: parse json as tree

 ## formats